Sunday, December 22, 2024

 monarch butterflies in the Sierra Chincua mountain range in Michoacan, Mexico

 Overwintering monarch butterflies cluster in the early morning on pine branches in Sierra Chincua in Michoacán.
-Alejandro Linares García
+(Alejandro Linares García)

 There are six major ones (meaning they are the most likely to have their permits in order): three each in Michoacán and in México state.
-Those in Michoacán —El Rosario, Sierra Chincua Angangueo and Sierra Chincua Sénguio — are the most popular, with El Rosario alone welcoming up to 1 million visitors a year.
+Those in Michoacán — El Rosario, Sierra Chincua Angangueo and Sierra Chincua Sénguio — are the most popular, with El Rosario alone welcoming up to 1 million visitors a year.

 The popularity has its downside.
-Ellen Sharp as worked with monarch butterfly tourism and activism for a decade, and is currently writing a book about her experience called “Fragile Messengers.”
+Ellen Sharp has worked with monarch butterfly tourism and activism for a decade, and is currently writing a book about her experience called “Fragile Messengers.”
 She states that there are concerns about so many visitors stressing the monarchs.

 “People should think about visiting throughout the November–March season and not the oversubscribed month of February,” she says, “Also, try to schedule your visit during the weekdays if at all possible.”